AnshulAgrawal999/Enquiry_Management_app/README.md

 - **View Enquiry Profile:** Detailed view of each enquiry, including:
   - Full student and guardian information.
   - Enquiry timeline showing submission date, follow-ups, and status updates.
-- **Add/Edit Enquiry:** Admins can update or add details to enquiries as needed.
+- **Add/Edit Enquiry:** Admins can edit or add details to enquiries as needed.
 - **Remarks and Comments:** Add notes with author, timestamp, and visibility settings (e.g., private or internal).

 ### Admin Dashboard